 Who are the children?

-Today in Massachusetts, there are approximately 2,800 children in foster care with a goal of adoption.
-More than 800 of these children have no identified match and are waiting for a permanent family.
-The children MARE serves are all in the custody of the state’s Department of Children and Families (DCF) and are predominantly:
+Today in Massachusetts, there are approximately 3,177 children in foster care with a goal of adoption.
+More than 1,160 of these children have no identified match and are waiting for a permanent family.
+The children MARE serves are all in the custody of the state’s Department of Children and Families (DCF) and are represent the following groups:

-- School-aged Children - While there are waiting children from infants to teenagers, the greatest need exists for children over the age of six.
+- School-aged Children and Teens - While there are waiting children from infants to late teens, the greatest need exists for children between 7 and 15 years old.
 It’s not too late for older children to fit into a family and they need the support of a parent who can guide them and experience growth together, while honoring their past experiences.

 - Children of Color - More than 50% of waiting children are of African-American or Hispanic descent and are in need of families to support their cultural, ethnic and linguistic identity.